De Imperatoribus Romanis

 De Imperatoribus Romanis (DIR) is an online peer-reviewed encyclopedia about the emperors of the Roman Empire, including the Byzantine Empire.
-It was established in 1996 by Michael DiMaio, and hosted at Salve Regina University.
-The site has been defunct since June 2023, but it is still available in the Internet Archive.
+It was established in 1996 by Michael DiMaio and hosted at Salve Regina University.
+The Academic Computer Services of Loyola University Chicago has hosted the encyclopedia since June 2023.

-The Cambridge Companion to the Age of Constantine says that its articles "offer sound overviews and a regularly updated bibliography".
+The Cambridge Companion to the Age of Constantine (2006) says that its articles "offer sound overviews and a regularly updated bibliography".